 The Minister announced grants totalling £5.3M which were awarded through a competition for business-led, collaborative projects aimed at demonstrating the feasibility of using synthetic biology to create novel or improved products or processes.

 Synthetic biology, although a newly-emerging technology, is already bringing commercial success to UK companies.
 TMO Renewables, for example, who received funding previously from the BBSRC, developed a 'thermophilic (heat-loving) microorganism' - hence 'TMO' - to efficiently convert carbohydrates into ethanol fuel from a wide range of non-food feedstocks at high temperatures.
 In 2010, the company announced a deal with Fiberight where the TMO technology would be used in 15 plants to be built in the USA for the production of bioethanol from household waste.

-Iain Gray, Chief Executive of the Technology Strategy Board, said: "Synthetic biology is an emerging technology that can play a really important part in the UK's economy.
+Iain Gray, Chief Executive of Innovate UK, said: "Synthetic biology is an emerging technology that can play a really important part in the UK's economy.
 Our aim in supporting these projects is to help bring together a range of organisations that together, with our help, can develop the products and processes to ensure that the UK remains at the forefront of this sector."